 How do I create a data strategy and analytics roadmap?

 There are many steps involved in creating a data strategy, but it is something that organisations can do themselves.
-Download Datamine’s free whitepaper on creating data strategies to learn more about them and begin the process yourself.
+Click above to download Datamine’s free guide on creating data strategies in order to learn more about them and begin the process yourself.

 If you’ve already created a data strategy and are still not seeing true value from analytics, you should look into creating an analytics roadmap to accelerate your progress with the guidance of a third party expert.
 Getting external advice on a roadmap is useful for two main reasons:1.
 You get fresh eyes on what you’re doing, and hopefully a more objective opinion about whether current practices can actually be transferred to new ones